SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Most people don’t realize this, but the now famous "Burning Man" started right here on Baker Beach in San Francisco in 1986.
 The original man was made of wood and stood 8 feet tall.
 Within 3 years, the man grew to over 30 feet tall!

 This event was designed by several artists, musicians, and free thinkers who wanted to have a gathering on the beach at night.
-It originally had about 20 to 30 people there.
+It originally had about 20 to 30 people attend.

 As the event grew, the organizers realized that it would be too many people to have at the beach and started looking for a new location.
 They eventually settled at Black Rock Desert in Nevada.
 As news of the event grew, it became more and more popular, and more and more people wanted to go to it.